Preventing Cross-Pollination in Mirliton Varieties

 What is a Certified Louisiana Heirloom Mirliton?

-Up until about 2020, any mirliton grown in Louisiana was an heirloom mirliton.
-They were what botanists call a “landrace.”
+Mirliton is the name people gave the chayote (Sechuim edule) when it first arrived in Louisiana.
+Chayote is the main species and there are many subspecies (subvarieties) around the world with different names.
+They are what botanists call a “landrace.”
 Landraces are domesticated plants that developed over time and adapted to their natural environment and are not the product of human manipulation–such as plant breeding or modern genetic science.
 Haitians brought the first mirlitons to Louisiana over two centuries ago and that landrace thrived because it was adapted to our altitude, climate, pests, and diseases.

-The mirliton landrace is easy to recognize because of its distinctive fruit traits; they are large, slightly pear or egg-shaped, with smooth skin, longitudinal furrows (though a few may be unfurrowed), and either green or white.
-Over the years other varieties were introduced from Mexico and Central America and interbred with the Louisana landrace.
+Since the Louisiana variety has never been analyzed genetically, we have had to use the fruit appearance to classify it and its subvarieties.
+The Louisiana mirliton landrace has distinctive fruit traits (morphology); they are large, slightly pear or egg-shaped, with smooth skin, longitudinal furrows (though a few may be unfurrowed), and either green or white.
+Over the years other varieties were probably introduced from Mexico and Central America and interbred with the Louisiana landrace.
 The resulting landrace was what generations of Lousianians simply called “mirlitons.”
 And for most of the last two centuries, there was only one variety.

 Then things changed.
-After Hurricane Katrina wiped out almost all mirlitons in New Orleans, garden experts advised me to buy any chayote (mirliton) from a grocery store and plant it.
-That didn’t work because almost all imported chayote grew at high altitudes and would not produce in Louisiana.
-So I began to search for growers of our Louisiana landrace to replace the New Orleans ones.
-I soon found many growers in rural areas and when I did, I would name the mirliton after the grower so that we could track and preserve it.
+Hurricane Katrina wiped out almost all the mirlitons in New Orleans, so I began to search for growers of our Louisiana landrace to replace the New Orleans ones.
+I eventually found many growers in rural areas and when I did, I would name the mirliton after the grower so that we could track and preserve it.

-I eventually noticed differences within Louisana mirlitons–there were clearly different subvarieties in the landrace.
+I soon noticed differences within Louisiana mirlitons–there were clearly different subvarieties in the landrace.
 Mirlitons were more complex than we thought.
-Since the Louisiana mirliton has never been genetically analyzed, I decided to classify the subvarieties by fruit appearance (morphology), and then interview the growers to determine the strain’s history.
-If I could establish that the mirliton had been continuously grown for at least two decades, then I named it after the grower.
-That way we could keep that particular line going.
-That’s how named varieties came to be.
+I decided to classify the subvarieties by fruit morphology and then interview the growers to determine the strain’s history.
+If it were a unique variety, we would name the variety so we could track and preserve it.
+That’s how “named varieties” came to be

 Ervin Crawford